Political Science & Peace Studies

 The doctoral program in political science and peace studies provides rigorous training in both political science and peace studies.
 Students receive advanced research training in qualitative and quantitative methods as well as normative political theory from faculty at the Kroc Institute and the Department of Political Science.

 Faculty with active research programs in comparative politics, international relations, and political theory provide training and mentoring to Ph.D. students.
-Faculty who teach in the joint program include:

 Student & Alumni Testimonials